 Jax sat at the foot of his mother’s chair and held his head.
 It was his twelfth birthday.

-After a while, Jax noticed the muffled sounds of talking coming from his father’s office.
+After a while, Jax noticed the muffled sounds of conversation coming from his father’s office.
 Normally, both Father and his office were to be avoided, especially if he had a visitor, but today was different.
 Today was the day his mother had gone and he needed to find out why.

 So Jax crept down the hall and put his ear against his father’s office door.
 He heard voices, all right – Father’s loud bellows, plus a second, smaller voice.
 Perhaps it was coming from the telephone.